ruizhang1996/optimal-sparse-regression-tree-public/README.md

 # Installation

-You may use the following commands to install GOSDT along with its dependencies on macOS, Ubuntu and Windows.
+You may use the following commands to install OSRT along with its dependencies on macOS, Ubuntu and Windows.
-You need **Python 3.7 or later** to use the module `gosdt` in your project.
+You need **Python 3.7 or later** to use the module `osrt` in your project.

 ```bash
 pip3 install attrs packaging editables pandas sklearn sortedcontainers gmpy2 matplotlib